pharmpy/pharmpy/docs/iivsearch.rst

 The IIVsearch results
 ~~~~~~~~~~~~~~~~~~~~~

-The results object contains the candidate models, the start model, and the selected best model (based on the input
-selection criteria).
-The tool also creates various summary tables which can be accessed in the results object,
-as well as files in .csv/.json format.
+The results object contains various summary tables which can be accessed in the results object, as well as files in
+.csv/.json format.
+The name of the selected best model (based on the input selection criteria) is also included.

 Consider a iivsearch run: